 I don’t have to hand Shirley the map and watch her fumble with it for five minutes while we pass ten exits that were potentially the ones we wanted and then hear her say, “Is this the top of the map?
 How’d we end up in Nebraska?”

-We pick them up now when they’re two blocks away, after which they play Scrabble on their phones in the car and win.
+We pick them up now when they’re two blocks away, after which they play with furious birds or crushed candy on their phones in the car and win.
 They don’t know where they’re going or how to get there.

 Shirley never has to go to the restroom, nor does she raise her voice, “Right!
 I told you to turn right!
 Now you’ve passed it, and we can never, ever turn around and go back.
 Ever!”